-From 28 September to 9 October, 15 students from the three Universities joined the first "Advanced Course" in IPP Garching that focused on Fusion Plasma Physics.
-In the course of their curriculum, the students will follow two more advanced courses in Lisbon (Diagnostics and CODAC) and Padova (Fusion Technology).
+From 28 September to 9 October, 15 students from the three Universities joined the first "Advanced Course" in IPP Garching that focused on fusion plasma physics.
+In the course of their curriculum, the students will follow two more advanced courses in Lisbon (diagnostics and CODAC) and Padova (fusion technology).

-The network is open to other Universities and Fusion Labs to join and this process is currently going on in the framework of the EU fusion program. return to Newsline #105
+The network is open to other universities and fusion labs to join and this process is currently going on in the framework of the EU fusion program. return to Newsline #105